 There’s a boy, too – Jody’s older brother, in fact – but, based on the other books, I just didn’t know if this would be a friendship, a romance, or nothing at all.
 And will Jody never be found, will she be recovered safe and alive, or will her body be uncovered somewhere?
 It is so refreshing to read a book that you can’t predict any of the major story lines for.

 I’d thought when I read Sara Zarr’s first two books that she has an incredible knack for writing from a teenager girl’s perspective.
-But in this book, the voice was so strong and so real, that every 50 pages or so, I’d close the book, see Sara Zarr’s name on the cover and remember with a start that it was written by her and not, in fact, by the narrator.
+But in Once Was Lost, the voice was so strong and so real, that every 50 pages or so, I’d close the book, see Sara Zarr’s name on the cover and remember with a start that it was written by her and not, in fact, by the narrator.
 Sam was that real to me.

-Sara Zarr’s three books all have a fairly major premise, but in all of them the real substance of the story is in the character’s development and the process of maturing and making decisions based on increased understanding of themselves and the world around them.
-Even with a plot like a kidnapping and a DUI, this book feels quiet – I didn’t fly through it, but instead found myself engaged by every single page.
+Sara Zarr books all have a fairly major premise, but in all of them the real substance of the story is in the character’s development and the process of maturing and making decisions based on increased understanding of themselves and the world around them.
+Even with a plot like a kidnapping and a DUI, Once Was Lost feels quiet – I didn’t fly through it, but instead found myself engaged by every single page.

 I may have become a mega-fan girl in spite of myself!